DanBarychev/JamCenter/README.md

 ### Finding Sessions

-In the CurrentSessions page, you will see a list of currently active sessions in your location.
+In the Current Jams page, you will see a list of currently active sessions in your location.
 By selecting one of these sessions, you are given detailed information on items such as exact location and other participants.
 If you have already been invited to the session, you can join immediately.
 If not, you will need to enter a code given by the session host.
 Remember that these sessions, like all others, will be gone one day after their listed start times.

 ![CurrentSessions](Screenshots/Small/iPhoneCurrentSessionsSmall.png)